cyanide17/vangen/README.md

 2. From `System.map` which is located at `$PRJ_PATH/build/linux-...`,
 find `pnp_global` and copy the address value.

-- In `src/template.c`, set value of `list_pnp_head` to copied value.
+- in `src/template.c`, set value of `list_pnp_head` to copied value.
+- note that kernel address space layout randomization (kaslr) must be off.
+    - ex) for QEMU, give `nokaslr` to kernel parameter.
-- This job is required to get list_head of ISA devices for ISA device driver unregistering.
+- this job is required to get list_head of ISA devices for ISA device driver unregistering.
     - I feel sorry for asking you to do this bothersome job :<